MatthewDolan/cli-experimental/site/content/en/references/kustomize/kustomization/nameprefix/_index.md

     Prepends the value to the names of all resources and references.
 ---

-As `namePrefix` is self explanatory, it helps adding prefix to names in the defined yaml files.
+`namePrefix` helps adding prefix to names in the defined yaml files.

 ## Example